mindsdb/aipdf/README.md

 We will keep this super clean, only 3 required libraries:

 - openai library to talk to completion endpoints
-- pdf2image library (for PDF to image conversion)
+- PyMuPDF library (for PDF to image conversion)
 - Pillow (PIL) library

 ## License